 - Adding energy and lights to make it easier to work in and to be able to run any appliances that you need to.

 - The addition of racking to help with organisation, as well as securing the gas machinery.
-If you prefer, you can also get self-assembly shelving, or indeed, have it fitted even before the shipping container is delivered.
+If you prefer, you can also get self-assembly shelving, or indeed, have it fitted even before it is is delivered.

-- Specialist container ramps can also be added to facilitate access for machinery and wheelchairs
+- Specialist ramps can also be added to facilitate access for machinery and wheelchairs

 Placing your Shipping Container

-If you are dealing with flammable substances such as gas, it is important that you put your container in the right place.
-The fact that it is an enclosed space means that the gas machinery should be out of direct sunlight, but it is recommended that you keep the container somewhere as cool as possible.
-Although the risk of a fire transferring from inside your shipping container to another place is low, you should try to place it somewhere that is separated from other buildings, just in case.
+If you are dealing with flammable substances such as gas, it is important that you put your new modular building in the right place.
+The fact that it is an enclosed space means that the gas machinery should be out of direct sunlight, but it is recommended that you keep it somewhere as cool as possible.
+Although the risk of a fire transferring from inside to another place is low, you should try to place it somewhere that is separated from other buildings, just in case.

-You will need a solid base for your shipping container to be placed; for example, a concrete base, on concrete slabs, or railway sleepers.
+You will need a solid base for the unit to be placed; for example, a concrete base, on concrete slabs, or railway sleepers.
 You should also remember that it will need to be delivered on a truck (usually fully fabricated), so access from the road will also be necessary.

-A converted shipping container is perfect for any kind of container that needs to be well-secured and easily locked, as well as fire-resistant.
-Its metal construct and additional container accessories mean that it can be highly effective for housing gas machinery.
+A converted shipping container is perfect for anything that needs to be well-secured and easily locked, as well as fire-resistant.
+Its metal construct and additional accessories mean that it can be highly effective for housing gas machinery.